Lawyer for Whistleblowers: ‘None’ Intend to Reveal Their Identities

-None of the whistleblowers who have come forward with allegations involving President Trump and Ukraine intend to reveal their identities, according to a lawyer representing them.
+The whistleblowers who have come forward with allegations involving President Trump and Ukraine do not intend to reveal their identities, according to a lawyer representing them, raising the prospect Americans may never know who prompted an impeachment inquiry.

 “None of our clients intend to reveal their identities.
 After having proceeded through the system properly and lawfully, they have a legal right to remain anonymous,” said lawyer Mark Zaid in an email statement to Breitbart News.